www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 explaining the reasoning behind repo process, can be found.
 # Common Use Cases
+The command `repo.process` provides a `--help` flag, with details regarding all command flags.
 ## Add new remote to each sub repo.
 This can be done via a Git specific command pattern:
 ```